- When can I apply?

 See the Workshop page for dates.
-The application period opens at 12am and closes at 11:59pm Pacific Time.
+The application period opens at 12am and closes at 11:59pm Eastern Standard Time.
 Late or incomplete applications will not be considered.
 Allow yourself a minimum of one hour to complete the forms and upload your stories.

 The workshop is open to adults 18 and older who read, write, and speak English fluently.
 Minors can apply if they will turn 18 before the first day of the workshop.
 There is no need to be enrolled in a college in order to qualify.
 Writers from all countries are welcome to apply.